Woods26/fillTree/README.md

 # phylo-fasta-fudger

 This tool "fills in" or "fudges" individual-specific missing data in phylogenomic datasets by substituting missing individuals' data with that of their closest relative (determined from a reference phylogeny).
-This can facilitate analyses that require no missing data (e.g. using gene trees to estimate a species tree where all gene trees must have the same taxa).
+This can facilitate analyses that require no missing data (e.g. using gene trees to estimate a species tree where all gene trees must have the same taxa), but obviously also introduces potential bias so care must be taken when interpreting "fudged results".

 The input for **phylo-fasta-fudger** is:
 1. A directory of nucleotide/peptide fasta files (one per gene, and they must end with `.fasta` suffix).
 Although not required, using nucleotide/peptide alignments as input facilitates downstream analyses.